dev-tnsq/BlendMCP/README.md

 ## 🛠️ Contributing

 - PRs and issues welcome!
-This project is in active development even after the stellar blend hackathon.
+This project will be in active development even after the stellar blend hackathon.
 - Want to add a new tool or integration?
 Open an issue or PR.

 ---